-Pirandola et. al~\cite{Pirandola2019} looked at bipartite entanglement networks based on the theoretical upper bonds for the channel capacity.
-In a regime where entanglement distribution is close to its theoretical upper bond, that work showed that in such regime the Dijkstra's algorithm can be used to find the path that maximizes the entanglement distribution rate between nodes, and the max-flow min-cut theorem can be used to find the maximum rate between two nodes using multiple-path entanglement distribution.
-Both problems can be solved in polynomial time, and this approach was later generalized in order to include multipartite entanglement distribution of GHZ-states~\cite{Bauml2020}.
+Pirandola et al.\cite{Pirandola2019} looked at bipartite entanglement networks based on the theoretical upper bounds for the channel capacity.
+In a regime where entanglement distribution is close to its theoretical upper bound, that work showed that in such a regime Dijkstra's algorithm can be used to find the path that maximizes the entanglement distribution rate between nodes, and the max-flow min-cut theorem can be used to find the maximum rate between two nodes using multiple-path entanglement distribution.
+Both problems can be solved in polynomial time, and this approach was later generalized to include the multipartite entanglement distribution of GHZ-states\cite{Bauml2020}.

-Chakraborty et al.~\cite{chakraborty2020entanglement} studied bipartite entanglement distribution in a flow model where ebits have the same fidelity (quality of the entanglement), but each link has different capacities.
-Here, we remind that a \textit{flow model} is one where multiple ebits are attempted to be simultaneously established.
-Those authors proposed a multi-commodity flow algorithm that can find the optimal flow for bipartite entanglement distribution between two sets of nodes in polynomial time.
+Chakraborty et al.~\cite{chakraborty2020entanglement} studied bipartite entanglement distribution in a flow model in which the ebits all have the same fidelity (quality of the entanglement), but each link has different capacities.
+Here, we note that a \textit{flow model} is one in which multiple ebits are attempted to be established simultaneously.
+Those authors proposed a multicommodity flow algorithm that can find the optimal flow for bipartite entanglement distribution between two sets of nodes in polynomial time.

-Bugalho et al. considered in \cite{Bugalho2021} bipartite and multipartite entanglement distribution assuming a single-qubit-generation model and considering that not all links have the same fidelity or entanglement generation probabilities, and combined that with imperfect quantum memories.
-That work considered a single source model (i.e., only one source node trying to establish entanglement with all the other nodes) and proposed a multi-objective routing algorithm to find the routes that simultaneously maximizes the bipartite or multipartite entanglement generation rate and the fidelity.
+Bugalho et al. considered in \cite{Bugalho2023} bipartite and multipartite entanglement distribution assuming a single-qubit generation model and considering that not all links have the same fidelity or entanglement generation probabilities, and combined that with imperfect quantum memories.
+That work considered a single source model (i.e., only one source node trying to establish entanglement with all the other nodes) and proposed a multi-objective routing algorithm to find the routes that simultaneously maximize the bipartite or multipartite entanglement generation rate and the fidelity.
 The algorithm is NP-hard, even though the authors showed that, for the networks analyzed, the algorithm always converges in polynomial time.